ShanNatRichards/postgreSQL/windows_functions.md

 ```

-3. With POSTGRES we can use the aggregrate function SUM as a windows function to get a running sum of voters
+3. With POSTGRES we can use the aggregrate function SUM as a windows function to get a running sum of voters.
     The ORDER BY clause indicates the order should be in descending order on the number of voters and then by the name of street (in case of ties).

 ```SQL